tsahara/r7rs/content/basic.md

 %Note: internal definitions not mentioned here.

-\vest Scheme is a language with block structure.
+Scheme is a language with
+block structure.
 To each place where an identifier is bound in a program there corresponds a \defining{region} of the program text within which the binding is visible.
 The region is determined by the particular